DBotThePony/DLib/README.md

-SmartNotify Library
-Another f* gmod library

-Use it for displaying not-fancy notifications
+DNotify is a notifications library for garrysmod